-Doctors who completed both the post-RPR survey and the twelve-month survey were more likely to be GPs.
-Comparisons between the post-RPR survey and twelvemonth survey responses are based on only doctors who answered both surveys.
+Doctors who completed both the post-RPR and the 12 month survey were slightly more likely to be doctors working in general practice.
+Comparisons between the post-RPR and 12 month survey responses are based only on doctors who completed both surveys.

 The evaluation findings are based on the reviewed doctors' self-reported changes to practice.
-We have no way of validating whether or not actual changes have been made to practice.
+We have no way of validating whether actual changes have been made to practice.
 However, more objective information about the extent changes have been made will be available when ratings can be compared between the first and second times doctors participate in RPR.